 Carrier's MUST support the History-Info Header and SHOULD support of the SIP Diversion header for a period of time in order facilitate interoperability.
 When both headers are sent, the sender MUST ensure that they are semantically identical.

-If an Carrier offers call-forwarding services to its users, then the forwarding Carrier network MAY remain in the signaling path of the forwarded call in order to support separate billing for forward-from and forward-to legs.
-An Carrier network that is required to remain in the signaling path of a forwarded call based on local policy MUST do so using one of the following procedures:
+If a Carrier offers call-forwarding services to its users, then the forwarding Carrier network MAY remain in the signaling path of the forwarded call in order to support separate billing for forward-from and forward-to legs.
+A Carrier network that is required to remain in the signaling path of a forwarded call based on local policy MUST do so using one of the following procedures:

 1. forward the INVITE to the forward-to-user while remaining in the signaling path as a SIP Proxy or B2BUA, or